digital-work-lab/handbook/docs/lab_basics/vacation.md

 To request vacation time, employees should follow the designated submission process outlined below:
 - fill out the **[official vacation request form](https://www.uni-bamberg.de/fileadmin/abt-personal/Homepage_ab_2016-03/11_Formulare_Infos_Merkblaetter/Urlaubsantrag_f%C3%BCr_wissenschaftliche_Besch%C3%A4ftigte/Urlaubsantrag_wissenschaftliches_Personal.pdf)**, available on the intranet of the digital work lab.
 - Provide the **required information** (outlined in section 1.2) accurately and completely.
-- Submit the **completed form** to the employee's immediate supervisor or the HR department.
+- Submit the **completed form** to the employee's immediate supervisor and the secretary.
-- Ensure that the submission is made within the specified timeframe to allow for proper planning and consideration.
+- Ensure that the submission is made within at least 1 month to allow for proper planning and consideration.

 ### 1.2 Required Information:
 When submitting a vacation request, employees must provide the following information:
 - **Full name**
-- **Employee identification number**
 - **Department and position**
 - **Dates for the requested vacation period**
 - **the reason or purpose for the vacation.**